BZoennchen/supercollider-book/chapters/sounddesign/math/fourier-series.md

 There are so many applications of the FFT, from solving differential equations to radar and sonar, studying crystal structures, WiFi, and 5G.
 It is no surprise that the mathematician *Gilbert Strang* called the FFT

->The most important numerical algorithm of our lifetime. -- Gilbert Strang
+>the most important numerical algorithm of our lifetime. -- Gilbert Strang

 But why is that?
 Well, it is all about computation speed!